 - Experience in public and nonprofit administration such as academic or work experience in public administration, program management, business development and analysis, or nonprofit management.

-Applications will be reviewed on a rolling basis.
-The deadline to apply is December 13, 2017.
-To apply please submit a cover letter and resume addressing your qualifications and interest in this fellowship along with a 1-3 page writing sample.
+To apply please submit a cover letter and resume addressing your qualifications and interest in this fellowship along with a legal writing sample of at least one page.
 Please be sure to list any technical skills you may have.
-We encourage applicants to also include relevant, short samples of their previous work—written reports, links to web-based publications, podcasts, ad copy, pitch letters, press releases, videos, and any other materials demonstrating communication skills are welcome.
+We also encourage applicants to include relevant, short samples of their previous work—written reports, links to web-based publications, podcasts, ad copy, pitch letters, press releases, videos, and any other materials demonstrating communication skills are welcome.

-Please send all application materials via email to the attention of BKF’s Executive Director, Kate Brumage, at [email protected] with the subject line “Kendell Fellowship.”
+Please send all application materials via email to the attention of BKF’s Executive Director, Kate Brumage, at [email protected] with the subject line “Blanco Fellowship.”
 Only those chosen to interview will be contacted.
-Do not contact Kate Kendell or NCLR directly.
+Do not contact María Blanco or ILRC directly.

-The Fellow will be an employee of NCLR.
-This is an exempt position with a salary of $52,000 per year plus employer provided health and other employment-benefits.
+The Fellow will be an employee of the University of California.
+This is an exempt position with a salary of $52,000 per year plus employer provided health and other employment-related benefits.
 The Fellow will work a standard 40-hour work-week and should be available to travel and attend evening programs as needed.

 Butler Koshland Fellowships is strengthened by the diversity of its participants.
 We encourage all qualified applicants to apply.